 chetan's Story

 chetan joined Watsi on February 1st, 2021.
-Two years ago, chetan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. chetan's most recent donation supported Khin, a 65-year-old woman from Thailand, to fund cataract surgery.
+Three years ago, chetan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. chetan's most recent donation supported Yi, a 52-year-old mother from Burma, to fund heart surgery.

 Impact